When thinking of the criminal justice system, no doubt an image of a trial

 of leniency that he did not or could not, with the help of counsel, rationally

-weigh the advantages of going to trail against the advantages of pleading
+weigh the advantages of going to trial against the advantages of pleading

 guilty”.
 Yet it seems unreasonable to think that anyone faced with capital punishment